maynhile13105/HW5-COMPLETESITE/README.md

 # CHANGES IN THE FILES
 - Fix the CSS for the persona.html.
-- Move the position of the page owner's name below her avatar
+- Move the position of the page owner's name below her avatar.
 - When hovering a card in the persona, that card will be zoom in and other cards will be blur.
   - Before: